thenewmona/reactnd-project-myreads-starter/README.md

 There is also a search page which can be accessed by clicking the + sign in the lower right hand corner.

+## Contributions and Resources

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

-Notes,Contributions, and Resources used  for this project are located in the Project Resource.
+Notes,Contributions, and Resources used for this project are located in the Project Resource folder.

 The notes.md contains details of what issues I came across, and the resources that I used to resolve these issues, along with my slack and Student hub chats.

+## Known Issues

+I have tried every which way, and reached out to slack, FB, and the student hub.
+I can not get my multi-word search to work to save my life.
+I installed `npm install --save escape-string-regexp sort-by`, tried to use that, then everyone suggested the `.trim` method.
+I have it setup, but it is not working.
+Suggestions would be greatly appreciated.
+Thanks